Double-i/01-html-css-solution/README.md

 ## Objectives

-Complete the HTML and CSS files to make it look as the provided mockups: [Mockup desktop](mockup-desktop.png), [Mockup Mobile](mockup-mobile.png)
+Complete the HTML and CSS files in the `public` directory to make it look as the provided mockups: [Mockup desktop](mockup-desktop.png) and [Mockup Mobile](mockup-mobile.png).

 ![Mockup desktop](mockup-desktop.png)

 ## Rules

-- No CSS Framework is allowed for this first exercice.
-We think it's the best way to learn CSS.
+- CSS Frameworks are not allowed for this exercise.
-- Follow all the rules mentioned in the [style guide](style-guide.png) (Colors, Typography, dimensions, spacing and responsive breakpoints).
+- Follow all the rules mentioned in the [Style guide](style-guide.png): Colors, Typography, dimensions, spacing, and responsive breakpoints.
-- For any informations/rules that is not specified in the style guide, you can decide what is the appropriate value.
+- For any information/rules that is not specified in the style guide (eg. the height of the header), you can decide what is the appropriate value.

 ## Submission and Corrections

 - Please validate your HTML with https://validator.w3.org/ and your CSS with https://jigsaw.w3.org/css-validator/ before submitting your answer.
-- To check wether your work is satisfying, your project will be automatically deployed by Github Classroom and will check the results in Chrome (v85 or greater).
+- To check wether your work is satisfying, your project will be automatically deployed to [Netlify](https://www.netlify.com/) and will check the results in Chrome (v85 or greater).

 ## Local development setup